 By USAEC Public AffairsMarch 22, 2016

-The team will represent the Army in the Secretary of Defense Environmental Awards competition held later this year.
+As recipients of the Secretary of the Army Environmental Award in the team category for environmental restoration, Joint Base Lewis-McChord will represent the Army at the Secretary of Defense Environmental Awards competition later this year.